-Simply melt the caramel in a double boiler over low heat on the stovetop, or in a bowl in the microwave.
+Homemade caramel apples are a delicious way to ring in autumn, and making them at home is easier than you might think.
+Melt caramel in a double boiler over low heat on the stovetop, or in a bowl in the microwave.
 Insert a wooden stick into the stem end of each apple, dip the fruit into the caramel, and roll in chopped candies and nuts.
-That’s all there is to it.
-For a variety of tastes and colors, try a combination of sweet red and tart green apples.

 2 bags (each 14 oz.) caramels